Johns Hopkins University (JHU) Tuition and Fees

 Financial Aid

-More than half of the students (65%) receive financial aid to help with Johns Hopkins tuition.
+Two-thirds (67%) receive financial aid to help with Johns Hopkins tuition.
 This includes student loans, scholarships, and grants.
-JHU is need-blind, which means your ability to pay for tuition isn’t considered as part of the application process.
+JHU is need-blind for domestic applicants, which means your ability to pay for tuition isn’t considered as part of the application process.
 Anyone, as long as they meet the requirements for Johns Hopkins University admissions and are accepted, may attend.

 The federal government is the largest provider of student financial aid.
 However, aid can also be given by state governments, colleges and universities, private companies, and nonprofits.
 The different types include: